Buildsafe-NI agreed actions

 Where the certification is scheduled to expire during the period of a contract the contractor shall arrange the renewal in good time to ensure continuous certification.
 Compliance shall be monitored by the Project Manager at each project meeting under a health and safety agenda item.

-Evidence of health and safety training can be provided by photographic identification cards issued by various employer and professional bodies or other recognised construction industry institutions, including for example, the Construction Skills Register (CSR) or the Royal Society of Ulster Architect's (RSUA) Construction Professionals Health and Safety (CPHS) card.
+Evidence of health & safety training can be provided by photographic identification cards issued by various employer and professional bodies or other recognised construction industry institutions; including for example, the Construction Skills Register (CSR) or the Royal Society of Ulster Architect's (RSUA) Construction Professionals Health and Safety (CPHS) card.